Bariatrics Program in Corona

 About 60 to 80 percent of the stomach is permanently removed.
 The part of the stomach that remains connects to your esophagus and small intestine, forming the shape of a sleeve.
 This procedure offers an alternative to those who are at a high risk for gastric bypass surgery.

 Lap band surgery (laparoscopic gastric banding) can help you lose weight by creating a small pouch in the stomach that limits how much food you can eat.
 If the band doesn't work as expected, or if it slips or erodes, surgery may be needed to remove it.

-Dr. Dada is a board-certified general surgeon who specializes in advanced laparoscopic, bariatric, and general surgeries.
+Dr. Dada is the Medical Director of the Corona Regional Weight-Loss Surgery Program.
+He is a board-certified general surgeon who specializes in advanced laparoscopic, bariatric, and general surgeries.